ChristineLumen/ML-with-jupyter/README.md

 ### Measure Model Accuracy
 The dataset was split into training and test sets using <code style="color : name_color">train_test_split</code>.
 To evaluate the model’s performance, we used the <code style="color : name_color">accuracy_score</code> function from <code style="color : name_color">sklearn.metrics</code>.
 The accuracy score may vary slightly with each execution, as the data is randomly split by default.
 ### Persisting the Model
-The trained model was saved using the <code style="color : name_color">joblib</code> library for future use, allowing for fast loading and prediction without retraining.
+The trained model was saved using the <code style="color : name_color">joblib</code> library for future use.
+This step allows us to make predictions without retraining the model.
 ### Visualizing the Desicion Tree